Adult Swim (UK & Ireland): History

 Adult Swim is an American channel block that airs on the United States cable network Cartoon Network after the watershed, and features a mix of original and syndicated programming geared towards an adult audience.
 A Canadian version was launched as the late night counterpart to Cartoon Network Canada in 2012.

 Some early Adult Swim programmes, notably Space Ghost Coast to Coast, appeared on Cartoon Network UK, predominantly in the late-90s evening block "AKA Cartoon Network" alongside older-skewing CN fare and UK productions such as Cult Toons; however, for Adult Swim's more edgy shows which followed, alternative homes had to be found.

+Around 2002 - 2003, some Adult Swim shows were showing on the shortly-lived sister channel for Cartoon Network named CNX.
+The broadcasting of the shows ended after CNX was rebranded to Toonami.

 Many of Adult Swim's original programmes have been aired in the UK on channels aimed at older audiences, having either been sold individually or as part of designated AS program blocks.

 In the past, such blocks have aired on Bravo, TCM 2, FX (later Fox), and Comedy Central.

 In June 2010, Turner Broadcasting had announced that they signed a deal with Adult Swim to debut on FX UK, and the block debuted at 10pm on 5 June 2010.
+Around Late 2010, Tim and Eric Awesome Show, Great Job! was sold to 4Music.

 In January 2012, Adult Swim began a one-hour weekly broadcast on Turner's TCM 2 channel, marking the first time that Adult Swim has aired on one of Turner's own channels in the UK and Ireland.
 The programming block ended in August 2013, due to the closure of TCM 2.

 Adult Swim returned to UK and Irish television with a new block on Fox starting 10 September 2015 at 23:00.
 In late 2016, the Fox block began airing on Thursday nights between midnight and 01:00.
 During late 2016 this ran concurrently with a Friday-night block on truTV, then owned by Turner, making several series available to Freeview users.
 The TRUTV block stopped at the end of 2016, Turner selling the channel to Sony Pictures Television in early 2017.
 The AS programming block ceased on Fox on 1 September 2017.
 Following the demise of the Fox and truTV blocks, Rick and Morty was sold to Comedy Central UK, which premiered the show's third season in the UK, and Netflix.